kevinmichaelchen/materialized-translations-poc/README.md

-A proof of concept demonstrating how to use [Materialize](https://materialize.com/) to create real-time materialized views of internationalized product data with PostgreSQL as the source database.
+A proof of concept demonstrating how to use [Materialize](https://materialize.com/) to create real-time materialized views of _internationalized_ product data with PostgreSQL as the source database.

+A product's name will differ from English, to Spanish, to French.

 ## Overview